Countoscope/datasets/README.rst

 Home-made trajectories
 ----------------------

 A trajectory in a homemade text format is provided.
+The first 2 columns are the X, Y coordinates, and the 3rd is the frame id.
 It starts like:

 .. code:: bash